cugos/cugos.github.com/meetings/_posts/2016-11-16-cugos_monthly.markdown

 ## Agenda

 - [Aaron Racicot](http://github.com/aaronr) - Update on CUGOS business including our push toward an Annual Business Meeting in December 2016 which will also include CUGOS board elections.
+We will look at the new information on the [About](/about) page as well as go over the process for the [2016 election](/election/2016)

 - [Ben Hudson](http://github.com/bdhudson) - UW's first [GeoHackWeek](https://geohackweek.github.io/) is in progress!
 It is a mix of tutorials and [unconference](https://en.wikipedia.org/wiki/Unconference).
 I will give an update on what we are doing, highlight new tutorial content that is already [online](https://geohackweek.github.io/nDarrays/), in progress (just [ipython notebooks](https://github.com/geohackweek/visualization/blob/gh-pages/docker/notebooks/index.ipynb)) and share some early lessons learned.